 One misconception about hypnotherapy is that things will happen in the session beyond the client’s control and against their will.
 This is untrue and unethical.
 At no point in the session will anything happen that is against the client’s will, nor is anyone able to make the client do anything they don’t want to do.
 Even in the deepest state of relaxation, the client is always in control.

 I originally qualified as a Clinical Hypnotherapist through Bennett Stellar University in the USA and completed further hypnotherapy studies through the Academy of Hypnotic Science in Melbourne.
-I am registered with the Australian Hypnotherapists Association (AHA) which requires that I undertake monthly supervision with a Senior qualified therapist together with continuing professional development each year.
-If you have Private Health Insurance in Australia, you may be eligible for a rebate if your insurer covers hypnotherapy.
+I have been registered with the Australian Hypnotherapists Association (AHA) which requires that I undertake monthly supervision with a Senior qualified therapist together with continuing professional development each year.
+Note, this registration is paused as of January 2021, for personal reasons.
+I will return to this registration in due course.

 To make a booking please select the following booking link